Applying for Aid

 Use Berklee's federal school code—002126—when you complete the online application at the federal student aid website.

 Once you have submitted your FAFSA, you and your parents may be required to send additional information to ensure the accuracy of FAFSA data.
 This process is called verification.
 Approximately one-third of students who apply for federal aid are selected for verification.
-If you need to submit additional documents to our office, we will send an email to your preferred email address informing you what we need.
+If you need to submit additional documents to our office, we will send an email to your preferred email address informing you of what we need.